Yuriysteam/yuriysteam.github.io/_posts/2018-07-17-Prague-metro-simplify.md

 categories: Design
 ---

-Czech Republic is a  traditional country.
+Czech Republic is a country of traditions.
 Especially with their metro map.
-Well, traditions be damned.
-It appeared that the solution to making a convenient map was in a different direction.
+Well... traditions be damned!
+It appeared the solution to a convenient map is in a different direction.

-I had tried several approaches all around the same idea: trying to keep the shape of current metro lines and just readjust stylistics.
+I had tried approaches around the idea of keeping the shape of current metro lines and just readjust stylistics.

 <span class="p800">![map](/blog_img/metro/dark-v1.png)</span>